 7. Nothing in Section 6.10 applies to Adjunct Instructors for purposes of non-credit teaching assignments, except for Section 6.10 (6).

-6.11 – Fixed-Term Assignments in Major Terms (Fall or Spring)
+6.11 – Guaranteed Instructional Hours in the Fall or Spring Terms

-The College shall offer a minimum of 100 Adjuncts fixed-term assignments, in each of the major terms (Fall and Spring), beginning in the Fall of 2021, consisting of a maximum of 440 hours over the span of the 16-week term for a set payment of $9,200.00, payable in equal installments over the assigned term.
-Adjuncts interested in receiving fixed-term assignments must indicate such on the written Schedule Preference Form (see Appendix C).
-The College retains the discretion to determine which Adjuncts will be offered the fixed-term assignments.
-Fixed term assignments will be made in writing utilizing the Fixed-Term Assignment Form (Appendix E).
-This scope of work in an Adjunct’s Fixed Term Assignment will not to exceed 440 equivalent hours over the 16-week term in accordance with College Policy 6xH-3.07.
-An Adjunct will have one-week from the date that the written offer is sent by the College to accept the fixed-term assignment in writing to his/her immediate supervisor.
-Failure to accept the assignment within the one-week period will be considered rejected by the Adjunct.
-If an Adjunct declines the fixed-term assignment offer, the College will have met the obligation to identify and offer fixed-term assignments.
-If less than 100 Adjuncts indicate their interest in receiving a fixed-term assignment, the College will have still met its obligation under this Article.
-The offer of a fixed-term assignment shall not create the presumption of an offer of a subsequent fixed-term assignment.
+The College shall offer a minimum of 50 Adjuncts guaranteed instructional hours in the Fall and Spring terms, beginning in the Fall of 2022, consisting of a minimum of 392 instructional hours and up to a maximum of 440 instructional hours, over the span of the 16-week term for the applicable rank rate payments found in Article 7.
+Adjuncts interested in receiving guaranteed instructional hours must indicate so on a written schedule preference form (see Appendix C).
+The College retains the discretion to determine which Adjuncts will be offered guaranteed instructional hours.
+Offers of guaranteed instructional hours will be made in writing utilizing the Guaranteed Instructional Hours Form (Appendix E).
+An Adjunct will have one week from the date that the written offer is sent by the College to accept the offer of guaranteed instructional hours in writing to his/her immediate supervisor.
+Failure to accept the offer of guaranteed instructional hours within the one-week period will be considered a rejection of the offer by the Adjunct.
+In the event that an assigned class section is cancelled by the College, a subsequent class section(s) will be offered to the Adjunct that are within their expressed availability in the schedule preference form (see Appendix “C”).
+If an Adjunct rejects the subsequent offered class section(s), then the College will not be required to pay the Adjunct for the rejected class section(s).

+If an Adjunct declines the guaranteed instructional hours offer, the College will have met the obligation to identify and offer guaranteed instructional hours in this section.
+If less than 50 Adjuncts indicate their interest in receiving guaranteed instructional hours, the College will have still met its obligation under this Article.
+The offer of guaranteed instructional hours shall not create the presumption of an offer of subsequent guaranteed instructional hours.

-6.12 – Fixed-Term Assignments for Summer Term
+6.12 – Guaranteed Instructional Hours for Summer Term